cosmos/sdk-tutorials/README.md

             path: /academy/3-ibc/7-ibc-tooling.html
   - title: Tutorials
     description: |
-      Get started and explore IBC, CosmJS, and Cosmos SDK modules
+      Get started and explore IBC, CosmJS, and Cosmos SDK modules.
+Feel free to start with the first chapter, or select one or more tags to filter the available content.
     sections:
       - image:
         title: Good-to-know dev terms